cmsdiphoton/AnalysisCode/README.md

 This directory contains the necessary code to make the analysis histograms from ggNtuples.

 * AllieCode/ana.C defines what files will be used.
+* AllieCode/BatchMode has the files you need to run the analysis jobs over condor at the LPC.
+Note that the LPC recently refactored their condor farm, so this might not work out of the box.
+First run setupCondor.sh, then make sure anaMASTER.C is pointing to the right datasets and file locations, and then submit the jobs with PythonSubmit.py.
+There is also a script to clean up all of the files after the jobs run.
 * AllieCode/ggEventTree.h defines the variables in the ggNtuples that will be used by the analyzer
 * AllieCode/SusyEventAnalyzer.cc is the analysis code that sorts the events into signal and control regions and makes all the histograms.
 * Diempt.C will take the input gg and ff or ee histograms of diempt and calculate the diempt ratios which can be used to reweight the MET distributions.
 This macro also makes a nice plot of the diempt ratio and calculates the appropriate errors.